Health-RI/img2catalog/README.md

 This tool requires an installation of Python 3.8 or higher.
 Download a wheel file from releases and install using `pip install`.
-The tool can then be run by running the `xnatdcat` command from the commandline.
+The tool can then be run by running the `img2catalog` command from the commandline.

 ## Usage

-Basic example: `xnatdcat https://xnat.bmia.nl`; output will appear at stdout.
-A log file `xnatdcat.log` will be created in the directory from which you run this program.
+Basic example: `img2catalog https://xnat.bmia.nl`; output will appear at stdout.
+A log file `img2catalog.log` will be created in the directory from which you run this program.

 The tool supports both public and private XNAT instances.
 For authentication, you can either supply